pepesync/developer-grants/.github/ISSUE_TEMPLATE/grant-application.md

 ## Impact

-- In what ways does this benefit the broader Flow developer ecosystem?
+- In what ways does this benefit the broader PepeSync developer ecosystem?

 # Milestones and funding